Caterina Sforza: Lady of Imola

 Caterina, who felt betrayed by both the man she had placed in command of the city and its people now canvassed the views of dignitaries in Forli to see whether they were willing to fight or not?
-When they responded cravenly she declared she would not defend them if they would not defend themselves.
+When they responded cravenly, she declared she would not defend them if they would not defend themselves.
 She would withdraw to the inner-Citadel and abandon the city to its fate.

-Surrounded by his impressive army and with its many cannon trained on its walls, Cesare expected Forli to respond as Imola had done and was enraged when Caterina refused his demands to surrender.
-Instead she donned chain mail and berated the mighty Duke Valentino from the ramparts of the fortress.
-When the city was attacked Caterina retreated to the inner-Citadel as she said she would ignoring pleas not to abandon the people to their fate saying: “They behaved like whores they will be treated like whores, they deserve no better.”
+Surrounded by his impressive army and with its many cannons trained on its walls, Cesare expected Forli to respond as Imola had done and was enraged when Caterina refused his demands to surrender.
+Instead, she donned chain mail and berated the mighty Duke Valentino from the ramparts of the fortress.
+When the city was attacked Caterina retreated to the inner-Citadel as she said she would be ignoring pleas not to abandon the people to their fate saying: “They behaved like whores they will be treated like whores, they deserve no better.”

 They were right to be fearful for Cesare ordered the town put to the sword.

-If he thought his troops rampaging through the streets of Forli killing and looting with impunity would intimidate Caterina he was mistaken.
+If he thought his troops rampaging through the streets of Forli killing and looting with impunity would intimidate Caterina, he was mistaken.
 She would not quake before Cesare Borgia as others had done.
 Again and again she refused his demands to surrender, a woman thwarting his ambitions, the humiliation was too much to bear.

 At last she indicated that she might be willing to negotiate but only if he would meet her personally.
 Cesare agreed, and the drawbridge was lowered luring him onto it in the belief that she would emerge to discuss terms.
-Instead, as he stood waiting she ordered it raised again and Cesare was forced to leap from his horse and an undignified scramble followed as he barely evaded capture.
-A furious Cesare now offered a 10,000 ducat reward for Caterina’s capture dead or alive - preferably dead!
+Instead, as he stood waiting, she ordered it raised again and Cesare was forced to leap from his horse and an undignified scramble followed as he barely evaded capture.
+A furious Cesare now offered a 10,000-ducat reward for Caterina’s capture dead or alive - preferably dead!

-The Citadel now under constant bombardment as the siege became a ferocious artillery duel with heavy casualties inflicted on both sides but the heavier calibre cannon of Cesare’s French allies were slowly turning the city's wall into rubble.
+The Citadel now under constant bombardment as the siege became a ferocious artillery duel with heavy casualties inflicted on both sides but the heavier calibre cannon of Cesare’s French allies was slowly turning the city's wall into rubble.
 The fury of the bombardment did not induce Caterina to surrender however, and she would often be seen striding through the piles of broken masonry exhorting her troops to ever greater efforts.
 Sometimes she would be seen in full armour and at other times, as if mocking him, dressed for a party.

 Despite Caterina’s troops working frantically every night to repair the damage done during the days bombardment it became only a matter of time until the final breach was made and on 12 January 1500, Cesare’s army was able to storm its walls.

 Caterina, who had earlier declared, If I am to die then I will die like a man, led in person the last heroic defence in which 400 of her men would be killed.
-As the fighting reached its conclusion she was careful to ensure that she surrendered herself to a French Officer.
+As the fighting reached its conclusion, she was careful to ensure that she surrendered herself to a French Officer.
 Had she not done so the likelihood was she would be killed on the spot either out of vengeance or to secure the reward.

-Caterina believed herself safe as captive of the French but Cesare insisted that they hand over the Warlike Lady of Imola to his care and ignoring both custom and Caterina’s outraged protestations they complied.
+Caterina believed herself safe as captive of the French, but Cesare insisted that they hand over the Warlike Lady of Imola to his care and ignoring both custom and Caterina’s outraged protestations they complied.
 If she feared for her life then she did not let it show for she barely spoke to him and when she did it was as his equal not as his captive.